Founded in Spartanburg, South Carolina in 1995, Hub City Press is the South’s premier independent literary press.

 New Southern Voices Poetry Book Prize

 The New Southern Voices Poetry Book Prize includes $1,000 and book publication.
-The prize is open to emerging writers in thirteen Southern states.
+The prize is open to emerging writers in fourteen Southern states.
 Submitters must currently reside in the South and must have no more than one previously published collection.

 Submissions: January 1 - April 17, biennially (opens 2025)